Rehabilitation Act of 1973: Section 501

 Section 501 requires affirmative action and nondiscrimination in employment by Federal agencies of the executive branch.
 To obtain more information or to file a complaint, employees must contact their agency's Equal Employment Opportunity Office.

 Section 503

 Section 503 requires affirmative action and prohibits employment discrimination by Federal government contractors and subcontractors with contracts of more than $10,000.

 Section 504

-Section 504 of the Rehabilitation Act created and extended civil rights to people with disabilities.
-Section 504 has also provided opportunities for children and adults with disabilities in education, employment and various other settings.
+Section 504 created and extended civil rights to people with disabilities.
+Section 504 has also provided opportunities for children and adults with disabilities in education, employment, and various other settings.
 It even allows for reasonable accommodations such as special study area and assistance as necessary for each student.

 Section 505

 Section 505 contains provisions governing remedies and attorney's fees under Section 501.

 Section 508

-Section 508 of the Rehabilitation Act establishes requirements for electronic and information technology developed, maintained, procured, or used by the Federal government.
+Section 508 establishes requirements for electronic and information technology developed, maintained, procured, or used by the Federal government.
 Section 508 requires Federal electronic and information technology to be accessible to people with disabilities, including employees and members of the public.

 An accessible information technology system is one that can be operated in a variety of ways and does not rely on a single sense or ability of the user.
 For example, a system that provides output only in visual format may not be accessible to people with visual impairments, and a system that provides output only in audio format may not be accessible to people who are deaf or hard of hearing.
 Some individuals with disabilities may need accessibility-related software or peripheral devices in order to use systems that comply with Section 508.